 The story has a definite good-natured feel about it, and playing anthropomorphic races really helps reinforce the setting’s theme and tone.
 Don’t let its good-natured feel give you the wrong impression.
 This is no easy scenario.
 It’s challenging for a party of four or five players.
 I recommend players carefully balance out their party to ensure a decent mix of abilities and skills.
-Various parts of the adventure are going to challenge different character abilities; this is in addition to fighting prowess.
+Various parts of the adventure will challenge different character abilities, in addition to fighting prowess.

 All-in-all, it’s a well-written and compelling story.
 It invites players in and has the right balance of combat and non-combat situations to appeal to all player types.

 The physical qualities of the book are fantastic.
 The book is only available in hardcover and well is constructed with a sewn spine that is proving durable thus far.
 The high gloss finish to the cover has not shown any visual signs of wear from reading and general handling.
 I suspect it will hold nicely over time.